Kayli/logspub/sociology/social-media.md

 ## creator digital platforms

 - patreon
-  - 8% - 12% of the income you earn, depending on a plan
+  - platform charges 8% - 12% of the income you earn, depending on a plan
     - plus payment processing, currency conversion, payout fees, and applicable taxes

 - youtube
-  - 30% of the income you earn via 'super thanks' feature
+  - platform charges 30% of the income you earn via 'super thanks' feature